Compare Tree Removal Estimates Now

 No, you should never tip the owner.
 Tips are meant for the workers who are directly working on your trees and they are usually a token of appreciation for their workmanship.
 An owner is a little bit far removed from the job, and so it does not make much sense to tip them.
 As for the workers, tipping them is sort of an appreciation for their direct effort and it thus serves the role it was meant to.

-Furthermore, tipping is a way to supplement a worker’s income.
+Furthermore, tipping is a way to supplement a worker’s income1.
 Since the workers don’t make as much money as the owner, they are more likely to appreciate the extra $5 or $10 that you leave them.
 As for the owner, since they make way more, the tip won’t make a dent in their income and so they are less likely to really appreciate your gesture.

-Another thing that you should keep in mind is to always give the tips to the workers yourself.
+Another thing that you should keep in mind is to always give tips to the workers yourself.
 While giving the owner the extra amount and instructing them to distribute it to the workers might seem more convenient, some owners fail to pass on the tips.

 What can I do instead of a tip?